Updated: Mar 23

 I don't regret doing it but I'm relieved it's over and the experience will live with me forever.
 Not one I will be repeating.
 Have you ever done a skydive?
 What was your experience like?
 Would you do it again?

 Dangerous Animal Encounters

 Tessa the "Esso" Orange Siberian Tiger in Aruba.
 Housed in an enclosure by the Seaport Marketplace.
 It was very tempting to be so close to an incredible wild animal.
-Tessa was fed, the floors washed of blood before we were each asked in to sit by Tessa.
+Tessa was fed, and the floors were washed of blood before we were each asked to sit by Tessa.
 The moment was fleeting but I still remember how coarse her hair was.
-Born at Dartmoor Wildlife Park, England and appearing on television commercials in the U.K, Tessa was later transported to Aruba to live.
-Her life cut dramatically short in 2004 at only 13 years old.
+Born at Dartmoor Wildlife Park, England, and appearing on television commercials in the U.K. Tessa was later transported to Aruba to live.
+Her life was cut dramatically short in 2004 at only 13 years old.

 Tessa The Siberian Tiger and Me, Aruba ©MDHarding